renatomassaro/blog/content/post/0001_hello_world/index.en.md

 It's also worth pointing out that the `uuid` type is different.
 It has a `typlen` of 16 bytes, but it has `c` alignment (meaning it needs no prior alignment).
 As such, you don't need to worry if you have a `boolean` column right before an `uuid`, for example.

-In the Postgres codebase you'll find this value being used in the `MAXALIGN` macro to determine the necessary alignment.
+In the Postgres codebase you'll find this value being used in the `MAXALIGN` macro to determine the necessary alignment for fixed-width types.

 ```c
 define TYPEALIGN(ALIGNVAL,LEN)  \